-Today, I want to address 8 comments that people say to pregnant women that are NOT helpful.
-And I ask that you share this article if you’ve ever received any of them.
+Statements like, “You do pregnancy very well,” or “You are simply glowing,” are always appropriate!
+So say them as much as you like without fear.
+However, today I want to address eight comments that people often say to pregnant women that are not helpful.
+I ask that you share this article if you’ve ever been a recipient of any of them.
 Hopefully, we can kindly spread some pregnancy etiquette and ensure we aren’t doing this to anyone ourselves!

 1. Wow, when are you due?
 Are you near your due date?

-There is nothing wrong with asking a pregnant person when their baby is due, especially if you congratulate them and just seek information.
+There is nothing wrong with asking a pregnant person when their baby’s due date is, especially if you are congratulating them and simply seeking information.
 However, there are contexts when the question does seem rude.
 If you have just commented on how big their belly is and asked, “When are you due?”
 This is more insulting.
 Or if you put a word like “Wow” or “Yikes” with the comment, it is more insulting.
 I would know.
-I received this about once a day during the last two months of my pregnancies. 😉 Good times.
+I received this about once a day during the last two months of all my pregnancies. 😉 Good times.

 A better comment: You look beautiful.
 When are you due?